magento/devdocs/src/guides/v2.3/graphql/queries/category-list.md

 ### Return the categoryList by url_key filters

-The following query returns information about categories by `url_key` filters.
-You have to pass the `url_key` value without a suffix and with either the `eq` or `in` keywords.
-Get the categoryList response from the `Gear` category.
+The following query returns information about the Gear category using a `url_key` filter.
+You must pass the `url_key` value without a suffix and specify either the `eq` or `in` keyword.

 **Request:**